Review and summary/synopsis of Christine by author Stephen King originally published in 1983

 He has also started realizing that Christine is getting repaired suspiciously easily.
 Things have been fixed and replaced that he hasn’t fixed and replaced.
 Curious.

-Arnie and Leigh discover the remains of Christine complete with a disrespectful dump taken on the dashboard.
+Arnie and Leigh discover the remains of Christine complete with a disrespectful bowel movement taken on the dashboard.
 Arnie loses his mind.

 After taking some of his anger out on his parents he goes to visit Dennis in the hospital.
 Dennis finds his behavior unnerving and threatening.
-He could really hurt someone over this.
+He thinks he could really hurt someone over this.

 Turns out Christine is also pretty unhappy with being destroyed.
 Good thing she can heal herself!
 She drives out on her own and absolutely slaughters one of Buddy’s friends.
 Just really horrifically annihilates him.
 It’s brutal.